tool-genoa/GENOA-SSH-aerosol/README.md

 --------------

-See the [manual](http://cerea.enpc.fr/genoa/manual-genoav1.0.pdf) to know how to run GENOA simulations.
+See the GENOA_v1.0_Manual to learn more about GENOA.

 --------------